 Dental amalgam is considered a safe, affordable and durable material that has been used to restore the teeth of more than 100 million Americans.
 It contains a mixture of metals such as silver, copper and tin, in addition to mercury, which binds these components into a hard, stable and safe substance.
 Dental amalgam has been studied and reviewed extensively, and has established a record of safety and effectiveness.
 Depending on treatment needs, it is one material available to dentists and patients when considering restorative options.

-On December 15, 2010, ASDA’s Vice President Andrew Read-Fuller testified at an FDA advisory committee hearing on the safety of mercury amalgam dental fillings.
+On December 15, 2010, ASDA’s vice president Andrew Read-Fuller testified at a Food and Drug Administration (FDA) advisory committee hearing on the safety of mercury amalgam dental fillings.
 Read his full testimony.